brianaleew/Project-3-backend/README.md

 - Create, View, Edit and Delete Galleries they own upon clicking "Manage Exhibits"
 - View Artist profiles upon clicking "Artist Profiles"
-- View, Edit and Delete Artists Info from their Gallery
+- Add, View, Edit and Delete Artists Info from their Gallery
+- Add, View, Edit and Delete Artworks from their Gallery

 ## Wireframes